Askut: Gender and children

 The role of women and children were extremely important to the Askut society.
-Nubian and Egyptian women appear very rarely in textual records and they are always almost considered subordinate to the men of the society.
-However, there were an array of Nubian cookpots and cuisine that represent the large role and influence that Nubian women had on the community's foodways, which became increasingly important for Nubian identity and dominated a large amount of their social context.
+Nubian and Egyptian women appear very rarely in textual records, and they are always almost considered subordinate to the men of the society.
+However, there were an array of Nubian cookpots and cuisine that represent the large role and influence that Nubian woman had on the community's foodways, which became increasingly important for Nubian identity and dominated a large amount of their social context.

 Children are often underrepresented because they are hard to see in the archaeological record.
 At Askut however, objects like gaming pieces or ceramic buttons that make enjoyable whirring noises and motion indicate the presence of children.
-Figurines could also have been used by children, however archeologists are unsure due to the fact that they could have been used by adults as offerings in religious rituals.
+Figurines could also have been used by children; however, archeologists are unsure due to the fact that they could have been used by adults as offerings in religious rituals.
 Today, child life may seem relaxed and playful, however in the past children were heavily involved in many productive activities in this community.
 In evidence of pottery production, some argue that small, poorly done pots could reflect that they were made by children.
 Evidence of this was done through comparing patterns on the pots with studies of childhood Moto development and cognitive development.
 Even some fingerprint evidence of children was discovered on pottery.

 Ethnicity

 Since fortresses are usually based on boundaries or within conquered territories, ethnicity is a great way of understanding more about the site's context.
-In Askut, ethnicity is studied as multi dimensional, situational and overlapping, constructed and negotiated, rather than simply rigid and fixed.
+In Askut, ethnicity is studied as multi-dimensional, situational and overlapping, constructed and negotiated, rather than simply rigid and fixed.
 Material culture is understood in specific social contexts where ethnicity is approached as changeable and subjective.
 Fortresses such as Askut are a site of extreme interaction that signify differences and the importance of ethnic identity as multi scalar.
 Vessels that showed pre-depositional sooting indicated that they were used for cooking.
 Some pottery sherds of these vessels suggest a difference in foods cooked in Egyptian style and Nubian style cookpots.
 Cemeteries provide insight into the complexities of ethnicity at this site.
 The cemetery of Tombos, near Askut provides evidence for an ethnic dynamic that included colonists and natives at Askut.
 Furthermore, through bioarcaheological analysis archaeologists are able to see the appearance of immigrants and a blending with the Egyptian and Nubian.
 At Tombos, a study of Strontium Isotopes in teeth point archaeologists to the origin of an individual and the specific craniofacial proportions that link them to Egyptian, Nubian, or mixed ancestry.